UNEP-Economy-Division/SDG-Meter-Global-Project/README.md

 `docker-compose up --build -d`
 --build: In order to rebuild the containers
--d: To launch the container in background
+-d: To launch the containers in background

 **Warning:** Be sure to update the *hostName* variable in [script.js](frontend/code/js/scripts.js) line 84:
 - development: localhost